csark/isp-checkup/README.md

 # ISP Checkup
-A python tool to periodically check your internet speeds and display them on a local webpage.
+A python tool to periodically check your Internet speeds and display them on a local web page.

 ###Chart.js
 Version 1.0.2 Stable

+###speedtest-cli
+Version 0.3.4

 ##Installation